Sameer-Dangol/Biohackathon-codes-for-Team-Amyloid--/README.md

 The plots file contains the plots made using Rstudio, which include histograms and the QQ plots and Manhattan plots for the different linear models deployed.

-Note: The data files and other analysis files yet to be uploaded via Github LFS.
+Note: The data files and other analysis files are larger than 100 Mb and yet to be uploaded via Github LFS.